qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 - **Semantic Search:** Can handle documents of any size, as larger documents can be split into chunks and queried in sections.
 This scalability makes it a better choice for applications dealing with large or complex documents.

-To summarize it: Choose full document search for smaller projects where simplicity, lower cost, and speed are priorities, and the documents fit within the model’s context limits.
+To summarize it:
+Choose **full document** for **smaller tasks** where simplicity, lower cost, and speed are priorities, and the **documents fit** within the model’s **context limits**.
-For large, detailed documents or applications requiring more nuanced answers, semantic search offers greater flexibility and scalability, despite at a higher complexity and setup cost.
+For **large, detailed documents** or applications requiring more nuanced answers, semantic search offers greater flexibility and scalability, despite at a higher complexity and setup cost.

-### Why Test Your AI and RAG Application?
+## Why Test Your AI and RAG Application?

 RAG systems aren't perfect.
-Since AI models can change their outputs over time, it's important to test regularly.
+Since AI models can change their outputs over time, it's important to **test regularly**.
 In fact to develop and improve your AI systems a **data-driven development** is recommended.
 Testing is essential for AI and RAG systems, ensuring consistent quality, relevance, and user alignment.
-Unlike traditional software, AI responses are not deterministic, meaning that traditional unit tests aren’t effective.
+Unlike traditional software, AI responses are **not deterministic**, meaning that traditional testing approaches -- like unit-tests -- aren’t effective.
 Here’s why testing is crucial:

 - **Validating System Prompt Quality:** The prompt shapes AI behavior; regular testing ensures it generates accurate, helpful, and unbiased responses.